last updated 5 February 2012

 LINK

-12 August 1890 - Ethel Henrietta Florence Burton (Adrian's Grandmother) born in Mangalore, India.
+12 August 1890 - Ethel Henrietta Florence Burton (Adrian's Grandmother) is born in Mangalore, India.

 LINK

 Mangalore is in SW India.
-Ethel was christened there on 14 September 1890.
-She was an outstanding woman - how I wish I remembered more of the family stories she told me when I was little!
+Ethel was christened there on 14 September 1890, sadly too late to ever meet her Burton grandparents.
+She was an interesting and outstanding woman, confined in the role of doctor's wife - how I wish I remembered more of the family stories she told me when I was little!

 Ethel was the second of three surviving Burton children - older brother Charlie was born in Rangoon on 18 January 1889, and younger brother Cyril was born in Belgaum in 1894.
 A girl, Edith Winifred, born in 1891, must have died in infancy.